 Snakes and many lizards have forked tongues to pick up microscopic, airborne taste particles.
 After being exposed to air, the tongue gets retracted and its prongs are inserted into the animal’s Jacobson’s organ (located on the roof of its mouth).
 This enables the reptile to identify whatever flavors it’s just picked up, which allows Komodo dragons to start tasting a scrumptious carrion dinner from more than two miles away.

 4. George H.W.
-Bush Received a Live One as a Gift.
+Bush received a komodo dragon as a gift.

-Ten years ago, scientists believed that these scavengers has saliva laden with really deadly bacteria, and that bites containing the spit were potent enough to bring down a water buffalo.
+Ten years ago, scientists believed Komodo dragons had saliva laden with really deadly bacteria, and that bites containing the spit were potent enough to bring down a water buffalo.
 But that wasn't actually the case: In 2009, biochemist Brian Fry tested this conventional wisdom by hunting for dangerous microorganisms inside several Komodo dragon mouths.
-He learned that, contrary to popular opinion, their chops have proportionally fewer bacteria than most meat-eating mammals do.
+Fry learned that, contrary to popular opinion, their chops have proportionally fewer bacteria than most meat-eating mammals do.
 Furthermore, Fry found no trace of any especially-hazardous ones.
 What he did find was venom glands.
 Situated in the lower jaw, these release a nasty cocktail that causes paralysis, extreme blood loss, inadequate clotting, tissue damage, and excruciating pain.
-Those poor buffaloes never stood a chance.
+Those poor buffalo never stood a chance.

-Mortal encounters were documented in 1974, 2000, 2007, and 2009.
-The most recent attack involved a man who fell from an apple tree and was mauled by two dragons while lying dazed on the ground.
+Mortal encounters between Komodo dragons and humans were documented in 1974, 2000, 2007, and 2009.
+The 2009 attack involved a man who fell from an apple tree and was mauled by two dragons while lying dazed on the ground.
 As a general rule, Komodo dragons prefer raiding graves to killing people, so natives frequently pile rocks over their loved ones’ tombs as a deterrent.

-Future dragon mommies needn’t wait around for some handsome male.
-On multiple occasions, captive females have laid eggs that produced healthy babies despite failing to copulate first.
+Wannabe Komodo dragon moms needn’t wait around for a male to help them.
+On multiple occasions, captive females have laid eggs that produced healthy babies despite not copulating first.
 In fact, one mother had never even shared an enclosure with a member of the opposite sex before.
-Here’s how it works: When no males are around, female Komodo dragons—like certain other lizards—may practice something called “parthenogenesis.”
+Here’s how it works: When no males are around, female Komodo dragons—like certain other lizards—may practice something called parthenogenesis.
 Basically, this means that, in lieu of sperm, certain egg cells can fertilize each other.